-The Hifiman Arya was released at the end of 2018 and is basically a HE-1000 with cheaper build (plastic, lower quality headband) but very similar drivers.
+The Hifiman Arya was released at the end of 2018 and is basically an HE-1000 with cheaper build (plastic, lower quality headband) but very similar drivers.
 Price is almost cut by half compared to the $3000 MSRP of the HE-1000.
 The Arya is mostly competing against the HD800S, HEDDphone, Focal Clear, ZMF Auteur and Mrspeakers Ether 2.

 The difference in price is reflected in the lower-cost build, but also in the packaging.
 You only get a single-ended cable with the Arya, and a poor cardboard box (for that price).
 The HE-1000 comes in a leather box with 3 set of cables.